Total Nonstop Action Wrestling: Hulk Hogan and Eric Bischoff leadership, and financial troubles (2010–2016)

-TNA formed a relationship with Japanese promotion Wrestle-1 beginning in July 2013 with a meeting between TNA founder Jeff Jarrett and Wrestle-1 head Keiji Mutoh.
+TNA formed a relationship with Japanese promotion Wrestle-1 beginning in July 2013 with a meeting between TNA founder Jeff Jarrett and Wrestle-1 head Keiji Mutoh, also known by his ring name The Great Muta.
 It was arranged for Jarrett to wrestle for Wrestle-1 in October 2013.
 In November, A.J.
 Styles successfully defended the TNA World Heavyweight Championship at a Wrestle-1 show in Japan.
 From the period of 2013 to 2014, many well-known names or veterans of the company left TNA.
 In October 2013, Hulk Hogan's contract with TNA expired, ending his time as creative consultant with the company.
 In December, AJ Styles left TNA after his contract expired.
 Styles later said that he could not accept TNA's new contract offer, which would see him take a 60% cut in pay and TNA founder Jeff Jarrett would resign from the company, but remained as minority shareholder until his temporary return on June 24, 2015, with the deal for his return including the transfer of his minority stake to Dixie Carter, making her sole shareholder.
 The following year Jarrett revealed plans to start a new professional wrestling promotion, Global Force Wrestling.
 Further departures in 2014 included TNA veterans Sting, Chris Sabin, Hernandez, Christopher Daniels and Kazarian all leaving the company in that year, and the contracts of TNA Hall of Famers Bully Ray and Devon reportedly expired in October 2014, with TNA moving them to the alumni section of their roster in January 2015.

 In late July, the TMZ website reported that Spike was not renewing Impact Wrestling beyond October.
 TNA would refute the report, stating that negotiations were still ongoing.
 On August 14, Impact Wrestling moved to Wednesday nights.
 On August 20, TNA signed an extension with Spike until the end of 2014.
 In November 2014, TNA announced a new agreement with Discovery Communications to distribute its programming in the United States on Destination America and to selected international markets.
 Spike's outreach at the time was estimated to be more than 97 million homes while Destination America was estimated to reach 59 million households.
 Impact Wrestling ceased airing new televised events on Spike after the November 19 episode.
 The final episodes of 2014 were Best of TNA clip shows.
 On January 7, 2015, Impact Wrestling moved to Destination America, with a live debut from The Manhattan Center's Grand Ballroom in New York City.